-Domestic corporate goods prices are expected to continue increasing in the immediate future, primarily reflecting the rise in international commodity prices.
+Domestic corporate goods prices are likely to continue increasing for the time being, although the pace of increase is expected to slow.
 The year-on-year rate of change in consumer prices is expected to be around zero percent in the short run.
 From a longer-term perspective, however, it is projected to continue to follow a positive trend, as the output gap continues to be positive.